 NCYC Featured Speakers

-Learn more about our featured speakers for 2021.
+Learn more about our sessions and speakers for 2021.

 Chika Anyanwu is a Catholic evangelist, youth & young adult minister, the author of "My Encounter: How I Met Jesus in Prayer," and the Director of Formation and Events for Vagabond Missions.
-Her love of God and neighbor enthuses her to share the gospel through testimony, scripture, and honest conversations about the difficult realities of faith and life.
 Chika is a part of a beautiful Nigerian family, loves her coffee black, and desires sainthood for herself and you!
 You can learn more about Chika, purchase her book, and leave a prayer request on her website: www.chika.church

 Noelle Garcia is a Catholic speaker and musician.
 She travels the country sharing the Gospel through story, witness, music, prayer, and teaching.
 Noelle has spoken at Steubenville Youth Conferences, NCYC, San Antonio Women’s Conference, and many parish and diocesan events.
 She currently works in the Archdiocese of Oklahoma City with her husband, David, as the Respect Life Coordinator.
 Noelle has a Masters of Theological Studies from Newman University.
 She and her husband have six children.